 Group Management enables a Group Admin to organize contacts into groups so that anyone using a multi-user Smartsheet plan can quickly share and send information to all of the people in the group.

-You must be designated as a Group Admin on a multi-user plan (Team, Business, or Enterprise) to create and manage groups.
+You must be designated as a Group Admin on a multi-user plan (Business or Enterprise) to create and manage groups.
 Once a group is set up, anyone on the multi-user plan will be able to share and send information to that group.

 In this article: